The Manor Academy: Academy status

-2018 Ofsted Inspection

-In May 2018 the school was inspected by Ofsted and awarded a 'GOOD' rating for overall effectiveness and for all the 4 main categories, including Pupil Outcomes, Teaching & Learning, Behaviour and Leadership of the Academy.
-The inspection report states 'The quality of education has been transformed since the last section 5 inspection.'

-The report also states that 'Highly effective leadership by the head of school has endured that previous weaknesses have been tackled decisively and effectively.'

-Further comments from the report highlight the quality of teaching 'Some of the teaching is truly inspiring.' with the inspector noting 'This was a lesson I did not want to leave', and 'Parents and carers are increasingly confident about the quality of education provided by the school and they are right to be.'
+Previous heads

 Controversy

 In late April 2016, three teachers were suspended following an April Fool's Day prank where Olbas Oil was introduced into a drink of tea, which caused a trainee teacher to be hospitalised for monitoring.
 The incident was reported to the local newspaper following school-gossip.

 In early May, the school announced that the three suspended teachers had left "by mutual agreement", and, following the Ofsted report, "the school’s 900-plus students must come first".

 Following the COVID-19 outbreak, The Two Counties Trust decided that the Manor Sport and Recreation Centre should not be opened to the public.
 They described it as 'unfeasible to reopen the outdoor facilities to the community'.